eswalker/popupwebappbuilder/README.txt

-Running Pop-up Web App Builder
+Running Pop-up Web App Builder:

 Step 1:Put popup.py in the directory where you want your django project